History of Frank Ocean in Timeline

 August 2, 2020: Death of Ryan Breaux

 On August 2, 2020, Frank Ocean's younger brother, Ryan Breaux, was killed in a car crash at the age of 18.
-The crash was a single vehicle collision which led Breaux to be pronounced dead at the scene.

-October 2020: Coachella performance postponed and cancelled
+October 2020: Coachella postponement and cancellation

-2020: Albums Listed on Rolling Stone's 500 Greatest Albums of All Time
+2020: Inclusion in Rolling Stone's "500 Greatest Albums of All Time"

-August 8, 2021: Official Reveal of "Homer" fashion project
+August 8, 2021: Official reveal of fashion project "Homer"

-August 2021: Coachella 2023 Headliner Confirmation
+August 2021: Coachella 2023 Headlining Confirmation

 On December 25, 2021, Frank Ocean released a new 9-minute untitled song on his Beats 1 radio show Blonded Radio featuring music contribution from Cory Henry.